samicston/angular-kata-2/README.md

-# Angular Kata 1
+# Angular Kata 2

-This project represents the working files for angular kata 1.
+This project represents the working files for angular kata 2.

 [Code Kata Definition](http://codekata.com/)

 Kata:

-1. Find a simple way to handle data from a chosen input type (input, radio, select).

-2. Find a creative (not necessary right) way to do the same thing (1).

-3. Find 4 angular ways to do the same thing.

-4. Show your muscles with the same functionality

-* please don't prepare and don't exercise before the kata
+1. Samuel will create before the Kata a websocket server that is accessible by everybody that will participate in the kata(everybody should be able to connect to it)

+2. Every participant should connect to the socket server and push a string message to it and everyone will see it.

+3. Split into two teams and make it such a way when one push a string message, it is seen only by his team.

 We will play, have fun and explain our good and bad approaches.